Stockholm Royal Seaport

 4.1 Use ecosystem services

-The resident survey shows that 68% are satisfied with the outdoor environment in their courtyards.
-87% are satisfied with the outdoor environment in the area and that 84% visit parks and nature areas daily or several times a week.
-(2019)
+• The resident survey from 2023 shows that 72% are satisfied with the outdoor environment in their courtyards.
+87% visit parks and nature areas daily or several times a week.

 The Let nature do the work strategy contributes to the UN global goals for sustainable development: